Walker's term on the board expired on Jan. 31, 2023.

 Mr. John Walker of Houston was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on Jan.
 23, 2017.
 He served as the chairman of the Finance & Investments Committee and chairman of the Carr Foundation Board of Trustees.

-He has previously served the board as chairman of the Academic, Clinical and Student Affairs Committee and chairman of the Finance & Investments Committee.
-Walker has also previously served as a member of the Facilities Committee and Academic, Clinical and Student Affairs Committee.
+He previously served the board as chairman of the Academic, Clinical and Student Affairs Committee and chairman of the Finance & Investments Committee.
+Walker also previously served as a member of the Facilities Committee and Academic, Clinical and Student Affairs Committee.

 Walker is currently the chief executive officer of EnerVest, Ltd.

 An Eagle Scout and veteran of the United States Navy, he is a previous gubernatorial appointee to the Texas Tech Board of Regents and was named a Distinguished Alumnus of Texas Tech University.
 He was previously appointed to the Texas Tech University System Board of Regents on Jan.
 24, 2012, by former Gov. Rick Perry, and served a three-year term.

 He is the previous chairman of the Independent Petroleum Association of America and is a member of the National Petroleum Council and All-American Wildcatters.
 He currently serves on the board of directors of Magnolia Oil and Gas.
 He has served on the boards of PetroLogistics LP, the Houston Producers’ Forum, the Petroleum Club of Houston, and the Texas Independent Producers and Royalty Owners Association.